 Non-respondents were followed up using a number of subsequent mailings.
 Participation was voluntary.
 To promote honesty in self-reporting, it was emphasized that the Survey was anonymous and that answers would remain confidential.
-It was also emphasized that the research was conducted by the CTSI at the ANU, and that the ATO would not have access to any individual taxpayers' survey responses.
-Originally it was hoped that the ATO would assist in providing a sample under the terms of the ANU-ATO collaborative research partnership.
-The ATO declined to support this request.
+It was also emphasized that the research was conducted by the CTSI at the ANU, and that the Tax Office would not have access to any individual taxpayers' survey responses.